-I am an associate professor at Southern Illinois University in Carbondale, Illinois.
+I am an Associate Professor at Southern Illinois University.
 I supervise the SIU Contextual Behavioral Science Lab, which is an integration of my laboratory, consisting of both graduate and undergraduate students, and my practicum team, consisting of graduate student therapists.
 The long-term mission of the lab is to develop a better understanding of effective and efficient processes of psychotherapy, and to explore and refine relevant measures in our efforts to cultivate that understanding.

 I usually accept one new student each year into our doctoral program for adult clinical psychology at SIU.
 Competent and motivated students are encouraged to apply, especially those with knowledge and interests in any of the following:

 - Psychological Flexibility/Inflexibility